7Block Labs

 • COSE/CBOR

-• The W3C VC-JOSE-COSE Recommendation defines how to secure VC Data Model 2.0 objects using JWS, SD‑JWT, or COSE, and registers media types like application/vc+jwt and application/vc+cose.
-If you’re issuing credentials as VDPs, align with this to reduce custom glue. (w3.org)
+• The W3C VC-JOSE-COSE Recommendation lays out the guidelines for securing VC Data Model 2.0 objects using JWS, SD-JWT, or COSE.
+It also registers media types such as application/vc+jwt and application/vc+cose.
+If you're in the process of issuing credentials as VDPs, it's a good idea to follow this to keep things streamlined and avoid unnecessary complications.
+Check it out here: (w3.org).

-• For JWT/JWS, embed kid and publish a JWKS; for COSE/CWT, use COSE key parameters or reference a DID document.
-VC-JOSE-COSE also covers key discovery via header params and “Controlled Identifier” docs. (w3.org)
+• When it comes to JWT/JWS, make sure to include the kid and share a JWKS.
+For COSE/CWT, you can either use COSE key parameters or point to a DID document.
+Don’t forget, VC-JOSE-COSE also talks about discovering keys through header parameters and “Controlled Identifier” documents.
+Check it out here: (w3.org)

 3) Attestation: prove the environment and the build